praetoriandigital/cub-java/README.md

         return httpStatusError;
       }

-      // Webhook about object deletion arrived, but actually object still present in Cub.
+      // Webhook about object deletion arrived, but object still present in Cub.
       // @todo: Related model(s) must be updated in the system. return httpStatusOk; // status 200 if model(s) were update, otherwise 500 status.
     }